ProvableHQ/leo/examples/battleship/README.md

 3. Ensure that each player can only move once before the next player can move.

 4. Enforce constraints on valid moves, and force the player to give their opponent information about their opponent's previous move in order to continue playing.

-See the github repo in order to follow along.

 ## Modeling the board and ships